Pediatric injury prevention: Epidemiology, history, and application

 - Rivara FP.
 Developmental and behavioral issues in childhood injury prevention.
 J Dev Behav Pediatr 1995; 16:362.

 - National Center for Injury Prevention and Control.
 Ten Leading Causes of Death, 1997.
-US Dept of Health and Human Services, Centers for Disease Control and Prevention, Atlanta 1999.
+Centers for Disease Control and Prevention; US Dept of Health and Human Services, Atlanta, GA 1999.

 - Haddon W Jr. On the escape of tigers: an ecologic note.
 Am J Public Health Nations Health 1970; 60:2229.